freesouls-cc/freesouls.cc/_posts/2009-11-29-download-the-pdf.md

 published: false
 ---

-<strong>FREESOULS, FREE SOFTWARE</strong> The editorial team has been working behind the scenes to prepare an electronic edition of <em>FREESOULS captured and released by JOI ITO</em> designed using free software.
+<strong>FREESOULS, FREE SOFTWARE</strong> The editorial team has been working behind the scenes to prepare an electronic edition of <em>FREESOULS Captured and Released by JOI ITO</em> designed using free software.

 The first free release of VOLUME 1 is NOW AVAILABLE.